As India opens up coal sector, global miners cool on investing

 By Krishna N. Das and Sonali Paul

-NEW DELHI/MELBOURNE India's plans to attract badly needed foreign investment and technology to its coal sector are getting a cool response from some miners and trading houses, even though the country is one of the few bright spots for global coal demand.
+NEW DELHI/MELBOURNE, Feb 3 India's plans to attract badly needed foreign investment and technology to its coal sector are getting a cool response from some miners and trading houses, even though the country is one of the few bright spots for global coal demand.

 Seeking to curb a growing reliance on imports, Prime Minister Narendra Modi passed an order in December to allow private firms to mine and sell coal for the first time in more than 42 years.